mdda/mdda.github.io/_posts/AI/2019-04-16-presentation-at-tensorflow.md

 the intricacies of back-propagtion (i.e. in some ways it was a different approach from the typical "build from the ground up" NN introductory pitch).

+Timothy Liu talked about how to use pretrained models (including from `tf.keras.applications`), and Sam explored how Progressively growing training works for ResNet-50 (from scratch).

 <!--